CallanHP/idcs-express-token-validator/README.md

 ## IDCS Setup

+As of IDCS 17.3.4, IDCS now allows JWKs to be obtained without registering a client.
+This must be enabled by turning on 'Access Signing Certificate' in the Default Settings screen.
+If this is enabled, there is no need to configure an application in IDCS, or supply a client_id/secret in the configuration.

-Using this Middleware requires a Web Application to be configured in IDCS to support the Client Credential grant (to obtain the JWK Signing Keys), and to be configured as a resource server with some available scopes.
-These scopes can then be used to protect URIs exposed through Express.
+If this is not enabled, this Middleware requires a Web Application to be configured in IDCS to support the Client Credential grant (to obtain the JWK Signing Keys).
+The client_id and secret of that application need to be provided in the configuration object detailed below.

+In order to use scopes for authorisation, the token must have been issued for an IDCS application which is configured as a resource server with those scopes available.

 ## Configuration